santosst3/ANN4Octave/README.md

 # ANN4Octave
-Codes for creating and training MLP and RBF ANNs
+Functions for creating and training MLP and RBF ANNs.